Introduction to Environmental Studies: Water

 Credits per quarter

-Winter quarter students will have an opportunity to have to do a qualitative research project.
+Winter quarter students signing on for 16 credits will work on a qualitative research project.

 Class Size: 50